Mom and dad were still arguing. Actually, it was more like dad was yelling and mom was just trying to keep him from doing something stupid.

 Jolda brightened.
 “I know where that is!
 My dad made me intern at the Imperial Cartographic Society office last winter, and we looked over some maps of the Ascadian Isles.
-Ravil Manor’s a little corkbulb farm three-and-a-half miles east of Pelagiad.”
+Ravil Manor’s a little corkbulb farm five-and-a-half miles east of Pelagiad.”

 Well, that was even easier than Quinn had expected.
-“Oh, that’s so great!
+“Oh, that’s great!
 Thank you so much, Jolda.”

 “Sure thing.
 I don’t like the way nobles run roughshod over people either.
-I’ve heard that the Sloans are nice—but who even knows for sure?
+I’ve heard that the Sloans are nice—but who knows for sure?
 The Crowns back in Hammerfell were bad enough…”